XraySpectroscopy/xafsorg/docs/tutorials.rst

 ..
   Information on Specific Topics in XAFS

-   * Information about various sample-related distortions to measured XAS data, and how to avoid them (move to experiment)
-   * What information should be reported in your manuscirpt with XAFS Analysis? (move?)

   Webcasts, screencasts, and other remote learning tools gitmakLocal structure refinement on the basis of XANES fitting using FitIt software